emm-aah/honest_hours/README.md

 ## Deployment

+I used gitpod to create my site and pushed any changes made to github.

+To deploy:

  1. I created a list of requirements by getting together the dependencies and saving them in requirements.txt
  2. I then opened my Heroku account and went to create new app.
  3. I picked a name for the app "Honest Hours".
  4. I set the config vars for the cred.json file.
- 5. I then added built packs for python and node.js and made sure that python was added first.
+ 5. I then added build packs for python and node.js and made sure that python was added first.

+To set up API:

+  1. Made a google sheet.
+  2. Go To Google Cloud Platform and create a new project
+  3. Setup API Credentials by:
+        - going to 'APIs + Services' then 'Libraries'
+        - found Google Drive API, selected and enabled
+        - Clicked Create Credentials, then in Credential Type and selected Google Drive from dropdown
+        - Clicked Application data and no I'm not using them radio buttons
+        - Then gave it the name honest_hours
+        - In the role dropdown I chose editor + skipped the rest pressing done
+        - I then created a new key with json and downloaded it to my computer
+  4. Enabled Google Sheets API
+  5. Drag and drop the json file into repository.
+  6. Save it in .gitignore
+  7. Install gspread and google auth libraries
+  8. Copy client email from json file and go back to google sheets and share to that email

 ## Testing
 ### Validation